SchwabischesBauernbrot/SecretArcade/Arcade-Api.md

  # Draw Rect defined by two corner points
  Rect(x1, x2, y1, y2)

+ # Draw text in a specific position, IS CLEARED WHEN NORMAL Print() IS USED
+ Text(x, y, string)

  # Swaps drawing buffer, Use this to display your draw commands
  DisplayGraphics()